-- Cleaning can be a bit of a faff (but this is be expected with a quality bean-to-cup machine) keep it clean and you’ll continue to have great coffee.
+- Cleaning can be a bit of a faff (but this is be expected with a quality bean-to-cup machine) keep it clean, and you’ll continue to have great coffee.

-The left side works as a grinder.
-This is where you will add your fresh coffee beans and press a few buttons to transform the beans into ground coffee that is ready for extraction.
+The left side works as a burr grinder.
+Here you will add your fresh beans and press a few buttons to transform them into ground coffee ready for extraction.

 Below we have listed each primary function of the machine:

 A. The bean hopper – this is where you store your coffee beans ready to be ground for extraction (using the integrated grinder).

 P.S.
 The bean hopper stores up to 250g of coffee.

 B. Grind settings dial – it controls the coarseness of the coffee.

 C. This dial controls how much coffee gets dispensed.